AutoxingTech/axbot_rest_book/docs/reference/recordings.md

   // The resulting filename will be {time}_{filename_suffix}.bag.
   // If no suffix is provided, the filename will simply be {time}.bag. filename_suffix?: string;
+  // Duration of the recording (e.g. "2m", "5m").
+  // Maximum allowed value is 5m.
+  duration?: string;
+  // Category of the recording.
+Currently only "pos" is supported.
+  // When set to "pos", point clouds are recorded at the original frequency
+  // to aid in reproducing positioning errors. category?: string;
 }
 ```